abhabongse/pyfnfn/README.md

 ### 3. Auto closing files

-Another keyword-only argument `auto_close` is a boolean indicating whether a file argument should be closed automatically once the execution of `input_func` is done.
+Another keyword-only argument `auto_close` is a boolean indicating whether a file argument should be closed automatically once the execution of `original_func` is done.
 This option has an effect only when the file argument is initially specified as file name strings (not as file-like objects).

 In other words, the file-like object will **never** be closed regardless of the boolean value of `auto_close` if it is initially specified as file-like object itself.
 Here is some demonstration: